conventional-changelog/conventional-changelog/packages/conventional-changelog-core/readme.md

 ##### config

-Type: `object`, `promise` or `function`
+Type: `promise`, `function` or `object`

+If this is a promise (recommended if async), it should resolve with the config.
+If this is a function, it expects a node style callback with the config object.
 If this is an object, it is the config object.
 The config object should include context, gitRawCommitsOpts, parserOpts and writerOpts.
-If this is a promise, it should resolve with the config.
-If this is a function, it expects a node style callback with the config object.
 The config values can be overwritten.

 ##### pkg